 You might be rocking baby to sleep for over an hour every night before you can put him down.
 Or, maybe your baby is waking up all night.
 It’s rather difficult to have quality time or watch a movie when you’re up with the baby every 30 minutes to an hour.
 And, if you also have a toddler or another older child, fuhgeddaboudit!
 You might be splitting up duties with your spouse and will have even less time together.

 Less time together, especially quality time, can be a recipe for disaster.
-I’ve been married for over 15 years now and I can tell you when we spend less time together, we relate less to one another.
+I’ve been married for many years now and I can tell you when we spend less time together, we relate less to one another.
 We may feel like “ships passing in the night.”
 For some couples, lack of time together may mean they fall out of love with their spouse and that’s obviously not good!

 Baby Not Sleeping Means Less Intimacy